p-slash/lyspeq/README.md

     FiducialRedshiftCurvature    0
     FiducialLorentzianLambda     0

-Lookup tables are generated with the following parameters:
+Lookup tables are generated with the following parameters.
+The resulting velocity spacing will be VelocityLength/(NumberVPoints+1).

     NumberVPoints     200
     NumberZPoints     200